sejal-georgia-tech-omsa/CSE-8803/notes/module08.md

 - attention parameters are attached to each encoder LSTM units
 - we need to know the weights associated with each attention

 --------------------------------------

-### Quiz 6
+### Quiz 7

-1. When we are using CNN for NLP, which of the following statements is **FALSE**?

-> The input matrices of the CNN could be of different shapes.

-2. Which of the following statements is **TRUE** about Convolutional Neural Networks (CNNs)?
+1. Which of the following statements is true about Long Short-Term Memory (LSTM)?

-> CNNs are typically used in tasks that require recognizing patterns in spatial data, like image and video analysis.

-3. Which one of the following does **NOT** help to reduce the number of parameters in the Convolutional Neural Network?
+> LSTM networks are specifically designed to avoid the long-term dependency problem, which is the issue of learning to connect information with a gap between relevant information and the point where it is needed

+2. In LSTM, the new cell state vector is NOT affected by

+> output gate

+3. How many gates are present in an LSTM architecture?

-> Sigmoid Activation function
+> 2

-4. Which of the following is **TRUE**?
+4. Which of the following major gates are presentin GRU?

-> Exploding gradient problem is solved using gradient clipping (clip a gradient if it goes higher than a threshold)

-5. Which of the following statements is **TRUE** about recurrent neural networks (RNNs)?

-> RNNs are particularly suited for sequence prediction tasks because they have "memory" to capture information about what has been calculated before.
+> Reset Gate, Update Gate

+5. What is the main disadvantage of not using Attention in encoder-decoder architecture?

+> - [x] Information Loss due to a single vector representation from the encoder
+> - [ ] Information Loss due to a single vector representation from the decoder
+> - [x] Deciphering complexity on the decoder side
+> - [ ] Deciphering complexity on the encoder side